Two Dicks at a Bar

 “I’m sorry.
 I didn’t think it was any big deal.
 It’s not like I was going home with him.”

 You very nearly had to, I thought.
 I also wondered if she’d exchanged numbers with Jeremy before running out to the parking lot to secure her only sure transportation back to Buffalo.

 We argued about it.
+Tina maintained that she didn’t understand why I was upset.
+I wondered if there was some generational thing I was missing.
+Did Millennials think this sort of thing was OK?
 Tina smoked some weed.
 I got another drink at home and I eventually decided to chalk it up to Tina’s naivety about dating and the bar scene, but it was I who was being naive.
+Eventually, I figured out that if I was expending energy explaining something that would be obvious to anyone else, gaslighting was underway, but that night it was working and Tina had me questioning common mores.
 I forgave her and we had sex and slept in each other’s arms.
-All was right again in the world of Dan and Tina.
+All was ‘right’ again in the world of Dan and Tina.

 For about a year afterwards, every time I drove past the Minnehaha Recording Company, I flipped the building the bird.
-But, while Jeremy was undoubtedly a dick for reacting as he did when he learned that Tina was engaged (if he even said the things Tina related), I can’t really lay the blame on him.
+But, while Jeremy was undoubtedly a dick for reacting as he did when he learned that Tina was engaged (if that’s actually what Tina told him and if he even said the things Tina related), I can’t really lay the blame on him.
 After all, Tina showed him how easily her head was turned away from me.
 It’s Tina who deserved my scorn.